Montgomery Water Quality at a Glance

 Is Montgomery Water Safe to Drink?

-Legally Compliant But Health Concerning – Montgomery water meets federal drinking water standards but contains 11 contaminants exceeding health guidelines.
-Major issues include extremely high levels of disinfection byproducts (HAA9 at 451x above guidelines), cancer-causing trihalomethanes, radioactive radium, and PFAS “forever chemicals.”
-The water also contains carcinogenic chromium-6, chlorite causing blood chemistry changes, and nitrates from agricultural runoff.
+Legally Compliant But Health Concerning — Montgomery’s tap water meets federal drinking water standards but contains 15 contaminants exceeding health guidelines as of 2026 testing data.
+Major concerns include extremely high disinfection byproducts (HAA9 at 451x above guidelines), cancer-causing trihalomethanes, radioactive radium, PFAS “forever chemicals” now subject to enforceable EPA MCLs, carcinogenic chromium-6, chlorite, and nitrates from agricultural runoff.
+The EPA’s 2024 PFAS rule sets 4 ppt MCLs for PFOA and PFOS — Montgomery Water Works must achieve full compliance by 2029.
+Check our national water quality tool to compare with other cities, or track live boil water alerts for Alabama.

-- Disinfection Byproducts: HAA9 at 451x above guidelines; total trihalomethanes at 182x; all cancer-causing chemicals from chlorine treatment
+- Disinfection Byproducts: HAA9 at 451x above health guidelines; total trihalomethanes at 182x; all cancer-causing chemicals formed during chlorine treatment

-- Radioactive Elements: Combined radium at 7.1x above guidelines; naturally occurring but cancer-causing at elevated levels
+- Radioactive Elements: Combined radium at 7.1x above health guidelines; naturally occurring but cancer-causing at elevated levels

-- Industrial & Agricultural Pollution: Chromium-6 (carcinogen), chlorite (blood effects), nitrates from farming runoff
+- Industrial & Agricultural Pollution: Chromium-6 (carcinogen at 2.1x above guidelines), chlorite (blood chemistry effects at 13x above), nitrates from Alabama River watershed farming runoff

-Montgomery – Alabama – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Montgomery, Alabama — Water Quality Report 2026: PFAS Regulations, Disinfection Byproducts & Tap Water Safety

-Montgomery Water Works and Sanitary Sewer Board provides comprehensive water services to approximately 192,000 residents across the Montgomery metropolitan area and surrounding communities in central Alabama.
-The utility operates a complex water distribution system that serves the state capital with water sourced from multiple wells and surface water intake points throughout the region.
+Montgomery Water Works and Sanitary Sewer Board provides water services to approximately 236,000 residents across the Montgomery metropolitan area — including Pike Road — in central Alabama.
+The utility operates a complex distribution system serving the state capital with surface water drawn primarily from the Alabama River, treated at the C.T.
+Perry Water Treatment Plant.

-Montgomery Water Works faces significant water quality challenges including elevated levels of disinfection byproducts, PFAS “forever chemicals,” radioactive elements, and industrial contaminants.
-While the utility maintains compliance with federal drinking water standards, recent testing reveals 11 different contaminants exceeding health guidelines established by environmental health organizations.
-The most concerning finding is haloacetic acid levels (HAA9) detected at 451 times above health guidelines, alongside total trihalomethanes at 182 times above recommended levels.
-These disinfection byproducts form when chlorine treatment reacts with organic matter in the water supply, creating cancer-causing compounds that pose long-term health risks to residents.
+Montgomery Water Works faces persistent water quality challenges in 2026, including elevated disinfection byproducts, PFAS “forever chemicals” now covered by enforceable federal MCLs, radioactive elements, and industrial contaminants.
+While the utility maintains compliance with federal drinking water standards, the most recent testing data reveals 15 different contaminants exceeding health guidelines established by environmental health organisations.
+The most alarming finding remains haloacetic acid levels (HAA9) at 451 times above health guidelines, alongside total trihalomethanes at 182 times above recommended levels — both formed when chlorine reacts with organic matter in the Alabama River and creating cancer-linked compounds with long-term exposure.
+For statewide context, see our Alabama water quality overview.

 Latest Testing Results

-- Contaminant Detection: Recent testing reveals 11 different contaminants exceeding health guidelines, including extremely high levels of disinfection byproducts, PFAS compounds, radioactive radium, and cancer-causing chemicals like chromium-6.
+- Contaminant Detection: Updated testing data reveals 15 different contaminants exceeding health guidelines, including extremely high disinfection byproducts, PFAS compounds, radioactive radium, chromium-6, chlorite, and nitrates.
+This figure has increased from earlier reporting periods as monitoring methods have improved.

-- Critical Findings: Haloacetic acids (HAA9) detected at 451 times above health guidelines, total trihalomethanes at 182 times above guidelines, and combined radium at 7.1 times above recommended levels, all posing potential long-term health risks.
+- Critical Findings: Haloacetic acids (HAA9) at 451 times above health guidelines, total trihalomethanes at 182 times above guidelines, and combined radium at 7.1 times above recommended levels remain the headline concerns for long-term health risk among Montgomery’s 236,000 residents.
+You can compare these levels with other Alabama cities using our interactive water quality tool.

 Water Sources and Treatment